nautechsystems/nautilus_trader/docs/source/developer_guide/testing.rst

 High test coverage is a goal for the project however not at the expense of appropriate error handling, or causing "test induced damage" to the architecture.

-There are currently areas of the codebase which are 'impossible' to test unless there is a change to the production code.
+There are currently areas of the codebase which are `impossible` to test unless there is a change to the production code.
 For example the last condition check of an if-else block which would catch an unrecognized value, these should be left in place in case there is a change to the production code - which these